 - 1 teaspoon dried parsley or 1 tablespoon fresh, chopped

 - 8 ounces egg noodles

-In a large pot, heat olive oil over medium-high heat.
-Add carrots, celery, onion, and garlic and sauté 3-5 minutes or until the onion is lightly browned.
+- In a large pot, heat olive oil over medium-high heat.
+Add carrots, celery, onion, and sauté 3-5 minutes or until the onion is lightly browned.